vivait/WorkerCommandBundle/README.md

 The `performAction()` method will be called whenever a new job is available.
 This method should be used to perform the worker's task.

-Set the name of the command using `setCommandNamespace()`, and the tube to watch using `setTube()`.
+Set the name of the command using `setCommandNamespace()`.

 ### Running the command

 As long as this class resides in your application's `Command` directory, Symfony should autodetect it.
 Run `php app/console` to see a list of available commands.

 To run the command defined in the above class, run `php app/console vivait:queue:worker:email` in your terminal.

+#### Arguments
+The command above must be provided with the `tube` argument, for example, `php app/console vivait:queue:worker:email "vivait.myapp.email"`

+Optionally, an `ignore` argument can be set to specify an ignored tube.

 #### Options

-By default, the worker will accept two optional arguments.

-1. `--timeout` will set the interval between running the command, with a default setting of 5 seconds.
+`--timeout` will set the interval between running the command, with a default setting of 5 seconds.

-2. `--ignore` will set the tube name to ignore

 E.g. `php app/console vivait:queue:worker:email -t 0.5`